-- What is the most effective way to create parts in the 3D environment? - Is there more than one method? - How should information be correctly displayed in drawings to make sure that information is correctly conveyed? - What are the benefits of rapid prototyping?
+- Is there more than one method? - How should information be correctly displayed in drawings to make sure that information is correctly conveyed? - What are the benefits of rapid prototyping?

 In this course, students will learn to use Autodesk Inventor to explore and learn the basics of 3D designs.
 Students will learn how to create professional quality drawings and how to create complex assemblies.
 Students will also learn the basics of rapid prototyping by using multiple types of 3D printers.
 The major focus of the CAD course is to expose students to 3D modeling and to create and design their own products.
 CAD will be offered in odd numbered years.

-Next offering 2022-2023
+967 - Aerospace Engineering - Honors

+Class Status: 11 -12 (not offered in 2023-2024) SCED: 21013

+Sequence: Elective; This is a RECOMMENDED elective course for the STEM Program

-967 - Aerospace Engineering - Honors 0.5 Credit Class Status: 11 -12 SCED: 21013 Sequence: Elective Prerequisite: Concurrent enrollment in Algebra II or higher
+Prerequisite: Concurrent enrollment in Algebra II or higher